-As the pitter patter of much needed rainwater begins to refill the lakes around the country, there’s nothing like an adventure in the great outdoors to discover some of the island’s most dreamy inland waterside locations.
+As the pitter-patter of winter rainwater refills lakes around the country, there’s nothing like an adventure in the great outdoors to discover some of the island’s most dreamy inland waterside locations.
 My Cyprus Insider takes you on an inspiring journey to some of our favourite spots.
 Go for a stroll, kick back, relax and enjoy!

 Drive out of the island’s capital towards the village of Xyliatos and you’ll no doubt make a beeline for the well-known Xyliatos dam, surrounded by green mountains with the nearby trees reflected in the gorgeous waters.
 But what many people don’t know, is that the area was once well known for a mine known as ‘Memi-Alepou’, a place that once extracted copper and iron.
 And while it stopped operating in 1973, these days it makes for a beautiful spectacle come winter, filled with water that is the most vibrant blue imaginable.
 Idyllic and as peaceful as can be, you’ll be lost for words!